ibm-cloud-docs/vpc/managing-placement-groups.md

 {:ui: .ph data-hd-interface='ui'}
 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}
+{:terraform: .ph data-hd-interface='terraform'}

 # Managing placement groups
 {: #managing-placement-group}

 With placement groups for {{site.data.keyword.vpc_full}}, you can create policies for managing high availability workloads.
 You can specify a choice of placement policies for a group of provisioned instances.
 You can use these policies to influence the physical placement of select VPC virtual servers to meet certain workload demands.
-{:shortdesc}
+{: shortdesc}

 After the placement group is created, you can assign a selected virtual server instance or a group of virtual server instances to the placement group.
 When you provision these instances, the instance is then placed on a computer host in the designated zone for the instance based on the placement group strategy.
 You can use the same placement group for instances across multiple VPCs.

-Placement groups can be managed with the UI, CLI, or API.
+Placement groups can be managed with the UI, CLI, API, or Terraform.
 You can create extra placement groups, delete resources, and display the details of the placement groups, which are helpful when you assign placement groups to instances.
 Additionally, all existing placement groups can be listed and renamed if needed.

 ## Managing the placement group with the UI
 {: #managing-placement-groups-UI}